mozilla-services/heka-py-raven/docs/source/config.rst

                    by the logger.
 Default is 50 frames.
     * logger: The name that metlog will use when logging messages.
 By default this string is empty
-    * msg: The default message that will be sent with each stacktrace.
+    * payload: The default message that will be sent with each stacktrace.
            By default this string is empty
     * severity: The default severity of the error.
 Default is 3 as defined by `metlog.client:SEVERITY.ERROR`